LineaLabs/lineapy/docs/source/features/postgres.rst

 By default, LineaPy uses SQLite for artifact store, which keeps the package light and simple.
-Given the limitations of SQLite (e.g., single write access to a database at a time), however, we may want to use a more advanced backend such as PostgreSQL.
+Given the limitations of SQLite (e.g., single write access to a database at a time), however, we may want to use a more advanced database such as PostgreSQL.

 Run PostgreSQL with Docker
 --------------------------